abrudinpeabodyschool/cpxlesson0/en/step_1.md

 ## What you will need

 ### Hardware
-- A Raspberry Pi
+- A Circuit Playground Express
-- Raspberry Pi Camera Module
+- Caret
-- PIR motion sensor module (try [The Pi Hut](https://thepihut.com/products/pir-motion-sensor-module))
+- Beagle Term
-- 3 or more female-to-female jumper wires (try [The Pi Hut](https://thepihut.com/products/adafruit-premium-female-female-jumper-wires-20-x-6-150mm))
+- Your Chromeboook

 ### Extras